citymania-org/grf-py/README.md

 Idea is to provide two levels of api:

-1) Low level (Aciton*) - directly mimic the grf capabilites with python syntax.
+1) Low level (Action*) - directly mimic the grf capabilites with python syntax.
 2) High level - Something conveniet to use but still interoperable with low-level api.

 ## grftopy